 Journal of clinical neuroscience : official journal of the Neurosurgical Society of Australasia

 Digital Object Identifier (DOI)

 Lehrman, Jennifer N; Narayanan, Mohan; Cavallo, Claudio; Newcomb, Anna G U S; Zhao, Xiaochun; Kelly, Brian P.; Crawford, Neil R; and Nakaji, Peter, "Evaluation of abnormal styloid anatomy as a cause of internal jugular vein compression using a 3D-printed model: a laboratory investigation."
 (2020).
-Neurobiology.
+Translational Neuroscience.
 479.